 For queries about courses not listed, contact firstname.lastname@example.org

-Students who transfer into 3rd year Dietetics from other institutions may take a statistics course in lieu of LFS 252.
+Students who apply to transfer into 3rd year Dietetics from other institutions may take a statistics course in lieu of LFS 252.

 Courses that transfer as MICB 201 (microbiology) are acceptable in lieu of BIOL 112.
 Consult the online BC Transfer Guide for more information.